poliorcetics/named-arguments-rfc/06-prior-art.md

   in Python 3 and Swift.
 They can save dozens of peoples hours of debugging and reading documentation.
   In today's Rust you need to remember the name of a struct's field to initialize it but I have not seen people complain about it either, despite the fact that there is no difference between the private and public name of the field.
+What's more, autocompletion exists and is used by a lot of people.
+It is quite simple to autocomplete a function call with named arguments: instead of writing `myfunction(<cursor>)`, write `my_function(at: <cursor>)`.

 ## What about other programming languages ?